How to Discipline Your Sleep Routine in 5 Easy Steps

 Back to the concept of keystone habits, when you discipline your sleep, the other habits will most likely work themselves out.
 All you need to do is focus on achieving your sleep goal for the day.

-Write down your activities starting anywhere from three to eight hours leading up to your bedtime.
+Quick Action: Write down your activities starting anywhere from three to eight hours leading up to your bedtime.
 List them out.
 Can you find the culprit that’s hindering your success?
 What needs to happen, and what time does it need to happen to get you to sleep at your desired bedtime?

 Examples: